KingOfQueen/atom-auto-highlight/README.md

 # Display found count on StatusBar

-By default, when you highlight new text by `quick-highlight:toggle`, found count is displayed on StatusBar.
+By default, when you highlight new text by `auto-highlight:toggle`, found count is displayed on StatusBar.
 You can configure CSS class to use with `countDisplayStyles`.
 See. `styleguide:show` for available style classes.